 Where simplified costs are used, for the purposes of determining the legality and regularity of expenditure, those in charge of management verifications and audits will not verify the real costs underlying categories of expenditure calculated by a flat rate, standard scales of unit costs or lump sums.
 The Commission and national authorities will check the calculation of the costs of operations and perform legality and regularity audits.
 Nonetheless, these audits will be carried out in a different manner, on the basis of the calculation method used to set the simplified costs and not on the basis of supporting financial documents per project.

-Provided that the Member State has put in place a methodology established in accordance with the provisions of Articles 67 and 68 of the CPR, taking into account the recommendations and best practices set out in this guidance and there are no indications of fraud or abuse, the Commission will not call into question the system applied.
+Provided that the Member State has put in place a methodology established in accordance with the provisions of Articles 67 and 68 of the CPR, taking into account the recommendations and best practices set out in this guidance, and there are no indications of fraud or abuse, the Commission will not call into question the system applied.

 The audit and control methodology that will be applied in cases where flat rate financing, standard scales of unit costs and lump sums are used will consist of the following verifications:

 Verification of the calculation method for establishing the flat rate financing (see Chapter 2: page 15), standard scales of unit costs (see Chapter 3: page 20) or lump sums (see Chapter 4: page 24), which should be established on the basis of one or several of the methods specified in Article 67(5) CPR (see Chapter 5: page 26).
 This verification could take place at managing authority level or/and at beneficiary level (for systems based on beneficiaries’ own data in accordance with Article 67(5)(a) (ii) and (iii)).
-The verifications could vary according to the method chosen.
-The ex-ante control and audit of calculation methods based on data of the beneficiary (historical data, usual accounting practice) present some specificity (see section 5.2.2.2.c) page 30).
+The verifications could vary according to the method chosen and will be reduced to the definition of categories of expenditure in case of application of Articles 68 (1) (b), CPR 14 (2) ESF and 19 ETC. The ex-ante control and audit of calculation methods based on data of the beneficiary (historical data, usual accounting practice) present some specificity (see section 5.2.2.2.c) page 30).

 Verification of the correct application of the established method through examination of outputs/outcomes of the project in the case of unit costs and lump sums;